 I have enjoyed many magical girl shows over the years, but I never quite had the time to sit through THE magical girl show.
 A childhood anime for many animation enthusiasts who grew up in the ’90s and one of the most well-regarded entries in the magical girl genre: Sailor Moon.

 The evil Queen Beryl is leading an army of monsters and seeks to harvest enough energy to revive an even greater evil imprisoned by the Sailor Guardians of old.
 Usagi must foil their plans by battling their monsters and protecting the people that Beryl and her servants target for their life energy.
-Through her adventures, Usagi begins to meet other girls who share her destiny and she is aided by the enigmatic Tuxedo Mask, an unidentifiable gentleman who sometimes helps the girls, but who has his own agenda and may one day become their enemy instead.
+Through her adventures, Usagi begins to meet other girls who share her destiny and she is also aided by the enigmatic Tuxedo Mask, an unidentifiable gentleman who sometimes helps the girls, but who has his own agenda.

 Between their heroics, we get to see the girls in their daily lives as they deal with school, romance, family matters, and develop their friendships with one another.
 It’s a now-classic formula and Sailor Moon does it exceptionally well.

 Sailor Moon is a long, looooong show.
 Its 5 seasons total a nicely-rounded 200 episodes, which is backed up by movies and specials.
 It might not impress fans of long-running shounen anime, but it’s steep for anybody who just watched Madoka Magica and figures they want to watch through a cornerstone of the magical girl genre next.